Red Sox vs. Astros Player Props Betting Odds

-Player prop bet odds for Kyle Tucker, Rafael Devers and others are listed when the Houston Astros host the Boston Red Sox at Minute Maid Park on Thursday (at 2:10 PM ET).
+Oddsmakers have listed player props for Rafael Devers, Kyle Tucker and others when the Boston Red Sox host the Houston Astros at Fenway Park on Monday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!